wcares/StateManagementFlutter/README.md

 In this app, State management will be handled efficently by passing data from one routes to another and much more.

+This Project is still in active development and many features are being added everyday.
+Project will be completed before 12th November 2022.

+So beaware using the codes.

 ## Getting Started

 This project is a starting point for a Flutter application.